grantj-re3/HandyIctDoco/music/NOTES_splitIntoSmallMp3.md

 yum -y install audacity audacity-manual
 ```

-This package was not compiled with support with MP3 import, but MP3
+This package was not compiled with support for MP3 import, but MP3
 export works fine.
 Under Fedora you will probably need to compile from
 source if you need MP3-import (or use Lame as I have done below).
 I
-magine many other Linux distros will support MP3-import.
+imagine many other Linux distros will support MP3-import.

 ## Convert your source MP3 file to WAV